H-Ivanovic/alx-low_level_programming/0x03-debugging/README.md

-Comment out (don’t delete it!) the part of the code
+This program prints the largest of three integers.